deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

 The screen widget will ignore the real temperature and show the setpoint if the deviation is lower than this value.<br>
 Ex.
 Using value of 5, the screen will ignore changes of ±5°(C/F).
 Useful if your controller readings are noisy.<br>
 A value of 0 will disable the threshold, always showing the real remperature.<br>
-This is not aplied to the plot graph.<br>
+This is not applied to the plot graph.<br>
   - **LVP**<br>
 Adjust Low voltage protection.<br>
   - **GUI Time**<br>